menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Oscoda has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Oscoda has few renters and college students.
 But the biggest reason it is quieter in Oscoda than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Oscoda may be for you.

-Oscoda is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oscoda does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Oscoda with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.24% of adults in Oscoda have a bachelor's degree or advanced degree.
+The percentage of adults in Oscoda who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Oscoda have a bachelor's degree or advanced degree.

-The per capita income in Oscoda in 2018 was $23,440, which is low income relative to Michigan and the nation.
-This equates to an annual income of $93,760 for a family of four.
+The per capita income in Oscoda in 2022 was $24,667, which is low income relative to Michigan and the nation.
+This equates to an annual income of $98,668 for a family of four.
+However, Oscoda contains both very wealthy and poor people as well.

 The most common language spoken in Oscoda is English.
 Other important languages spoken here include Italian and Polish.